Aryan1423/CloudDrive/README.md

-# 🕵️‍♂️ CloudDrive – Telegram File Harvester Bot
+# 🕵️‍♂️ CloudDrive – Unlimited Telegram Storage

 ⚠️ **WARNING**\
 Use this tool responsibly.
-It downloads unlimited files (documents, photos, videos) from Telegram channels, groups, or chats.
+It uploads and downloads unlimited size files by Converting them into Chunks.
 You must comply with Telegram’s Terms of Service and local laws.
 The author is not liable for misuse.

 ---

 ## 📌 Features

-- Automatically downloads documents, photos, videos, and other attachments from a specified Telegram chat.
+- Automatically downloads or Upload files of unlimited size, no limit.
 - Uses a Telegram **bot**, authenticated via Bot Token (`.env`).
 - Ideal for headless setups (server, VPS, Codespaces).